Francis Preston Blair

 Francis Preston Blair Sr. (April 12, 1791 – October 18, 1876) was an American journalist, newspaper editor, and influential figure in national politics advising various U.S. presidents across party lines.
 He was an early member of the Democratic Party, and a strong supporter of President Andrew Jackson, having helped him win Kentucky in the 1828 presidential election.
 From 1831 to 1845, Blair worked as Editor-in-Chief of the Washington Globe, which served as the primary propaganda instrument for the Democratic Party, and was largely successful.
 He was an influential advisor to President Jackson, and served prominently in a group of unofficial advisors and assistants known as the "Kitchen Cabinet".

 Despite being a slaveholder from Kentucky, Blair later came to oppose the expansion of slavery into western territories.
 He supported the Free Soil Party ticket of Martin Van Buren and Charles Francis Adams Sr. in the 1848 presidential election.
 In 1854, in opposition to the Kansas–Nebraska Act, Blair left the Democratic Party and helped establish the Republican Party.
 He served as an advisor to President Abraham Lincoln during the American Civil War.
 In 1861, Lincoln sent him to offer Robert E. Lee command of a large Union army, but Lee declined and instead joined the Confederate Army.
 In 1865, Blair helped organize the Hampton Roads Conference, a failed attempt to end the Civil war.

 After the Union's victory, Blair became disillusioned with Radical Reconstruction, a policy promoted by many Radical Republicans.
 He eventually left the Republican party and rejoined the Democrats.
 His son, Francis Preston Blair Jr., was the party's nominee for vice president on a losing ticket in the 1868 election.
 Blair died in 1876 at age 85.

-His home, Blair House on Lafayett Square across from the White House, is now used to host visiting heads of state and other guests of the president.
+His home, Blair House on Lafayette Square across from the White House, is now used to host visiting heads of state and other guests of the president.
 Blair House was called "the world's most exclusive hotel" in 2009.